AlxZed/diabetic-retinopathy/README.md

 2. Unzip it wherever seems fit and add the path to main.py line 49.

+3. Install requirements.

-3. In config.py, setup the parameters of your run.
+4. In config.py, setup the parameters of your run.

-4. Run main.py
+5. Run main.py